Alexander McCall Smith: Forget Brexit, we should argue about this instead

-In these fractious times, Alexander McCall Smith takes solace in memories of happier days when arguments were about how to promounce Gullane and such like.
+In these fractious times, Alexander McCall Smith takes solace in memories of happier days when arguments were about how to pronounce Gullane and such like.

 Disagreement can be disagreeable.
 Our national conversation has demonstrated that in recent months, when differences of opinion on political issues have raised the public temperature to an uncomfortably high level.
 We are riven; we are confused; we are angry with one another; we are unhappy.
 Gone are the days, it seems, when people could hold differing views and yet agree about the common good.